 The victims of these black hat services are not only the sellers who abide by Amazon’s terms of service, but the customers take a hit as well.
 This is because when dishonest Amazon sellers get away with using these services, it causes honest Amazon sellers to feel as if they can’t compete and thus stray away from using Amazon to sell their products.
 In return, the customers of Amazon miss out on buying from these honest businesses and instead be subject to more scams in the marketplace.

 In February, Amazon announced how it plans to better combat fraud on their platform, with the launch of Project Zero, a program that “empowers brands to help drive counterfeits to zero.”
 Through the use of automated protections, self-service counterfeit removal tools, and product serialization, Amazon aims to ensure its customers receive authentic goods every time they shop in the marketplace.

 However, as Amazon continues to grow, the use of black hat tactics has only continued to increase.
 Furthermore, because Amazon’s response rate to issues is so slow, many of its sellers resort to black hat just to avoid losing money, according to David Nicolucci, founder and director of the Amazon marketing consulting firm, Growth Hacker.
 When you lose more money waiting for Amazon to respond to an issue than you would paying for the black hat services, the choice to use dishonest business practices becomes easier and easier.

-What is most concerning about these black hat businesses is the amount of connections they have with Amazon employees themselves.
+What is most concerning about these black hat businesses is the number of connections they have with Amazon employees themselves.
 According to BuzzFeed News, one black hat consultant admitted that he can get suspended accounts reinstated by pulling strings with employees inside Amazon.
 This insight makes one wonder if Amazon is aware of this and taking steps to prevent this internally or if they are somehow benefiting off the black hat companies too.